et-com/etcom/_posts/2017-03-29-Hacky-Hour.md

 ---
 title: Hacky Hour
 text:
-location: TBD
+location: BU Pub
 link: https://github.com/bulib/studyGroup/issues/82
 date: 2017-03-29
 ---

-Join us for a Hacky Hour - an informal meetup at a cafe or pub for people interested in coding.
-Where?
-Let us know your favorite spots by [filling out this survey](https://goo.gl/forms/Yhru3Zi0QZOaQpiv2).
+The Hacky Hour is an informal meetup at our local BU Pub for anyone interested in coding.
+Newcomers are particularly welcome -- no experience required!
+Come to chat with us about programming and science, to get help with a particularly tricky bug, or just to meet some fellow researchers.
+Look for a table with a lot of laptops and some [Science Foxes](https://pbs.twimg.com/media/CbVhvY2WEAAAMeV.png).